 Durham Tech provides services to students with disabilities including, but not limited to, attention deficit hyperactivity disorder, learning disabilities, psychological disorders, Autism Spectrum Disorder and other pervasive developmental disorders, blindness or low vision, deafness or hardness of hearing, mobility impairment, and chronic health issues.

 Although pregnancy itself is not a disability, pregnant students may have impairments related to their pregnancies (e.g., gestational diabetes, preeclampsia) that qualify as disabilities under the ADA and as covered under Title IX.
-An individual who requires pregnancy-related accommodations should contact Disability Services.
+An individual who requires pregnancy-related accommodations should contact Accessibility Services.

 A student who has requested a reasonable accommodation must provide current documentation (within the past five (5) years) from a qualified health care professional.
 The student is responsible for any associated expenses, and the information provided must be sufficient to substantiate that he or she has a disability and requires the requested accommodation.
 The supporting documentation must accomplish the following:

 - Establish that the student has a disability;